 Thankfully those private school fees eventually became too much of a financial burden on my family – so at the age of 16 I was whisked away from a boy’s only, Jesuit priest run, Hogwart’s Academy style institution in deepest, darkest Lancashire in the north of England…

 …To a co-ed college in Cyprus!
 Girls, Sun, Sand and no weirdo priests looking to beat me within an inch of my life for the smallest infraction.
 To say I was happy would be an understatement!
-Sun, sea, sand and sex – Yay!
+Sun, sea, sand and GIRLS – Yay!

 My father had left the army by this stage and had started a small hotel business, followed by a restaurant business in Kyrenia on the north coast of Cyprus.
 It was a Mediterranean ‘Fawlty Towers’ with my father in the Basil Fawlty role 🙂